Shouree/storm-http-framework/doc/03-Library_Reference/01-Standard_Library/03-Strings.md

 -----------------

 The string buffer, `StrBuf`, is a mutable string that is able to build strings efficiently.
-The `toS` function in `Object` and `TObject` actually calls an overloaded `toS` function that accepts a `StrBuf` as a parameter, so that objects can construct their string representation efficiently.
-For example, it is possible to implement a `toS` method as follows:
+The `toS` member function that exists for all types usually calls an overloaded version of `toS` that accepts a [stormname:core.StrBuf] as a parameter.
+This makes it possible for objects to create their string representation efficiently, rather than relying on string concatenation.
+For example, a `toS` implementation for a simple class could look like below:

 ```bs
 class MyClass {